COVID-19 Notice: The health and safety of our staff, clients, and the communities we serve is our top priority.

 The Impact on Credit Scores

-How to tackle Bankruptcy and Credit Score
+How to Tackle Bankruptcy and Credit Score

-6. Limit New Credit Applications: While seeking new credit is important for rebuilding, avoid applying for multiple credit lines in a short period, as this can be seen as risky behavior.
+6. Limit New Credit Applications: While it’s important to seek new credit to rebuild your credit score, avoid applying for multiple lines of credit within a short period.
+This can be seen as risky behavior by lenders and could potentially harm your credit score.

 The Path to Financial Stability